wp-plugins/sweetcaptcha-revolutionary-free-captcha-service/readme.txt

 For example - The Sweet CAPTCHA behaves differen on a weddings blog than on a Bank website.

+= Got locked out from your WordPress site for any reason??
+Sweet CAPTCHA is here to help =

+Do the following:
+A. Connect to your site via FTP.
+B. Delete the relevant plugin folder under - "wp-content"---> "plugins".
+(This can help with any plugin issues, not just Sweet CAPTCHA...)
+C. After you are in the dashboard, make sure you install the latest Sweet CAPTCHA version by going to into- Plugins --> Add new ---> search --> submit " Sweet CAPTCHA " ---> install ---> activate.

 = Does Sweet CAPTCHA works with Flash? =

 No! flash is dead...(we believe on a CAPTCHA who works on a cross platform environment: